Mhurta41/u-call-it/README.md

 ## User Stories

 - As an app user, I want to search for a drink and quickly see the recipe, so that I can begin to prepare my drink.
-- As an app user, I want to be able to search by my favorite spirit, so that I can browse various drinks I may like.
+- As an app user, I want to be able to search by categories, so that I can browse various drinks I may like.
 - As an app user, I want to be able to see very clearly the ingredients I need for the drink so that I can determine if I can make this drink.
 - As an app user, I want to be able to hit a "random" button so that I do not have to pick a drink if I do not want to.
 - As an app user, I want to be able to find a drink quickly so that I can go back to enjoying my night.